tedserbinski/www-jekyll/_posts/mobility/2016-07-18-analyzing-the-2016-global-trends-in-applications-to-techstars-mobility.markdown

 - There is a huge demand from mobility and automotive startups that want to come to Detroit and build their companies here.
 This is evident through conversations with 100s of startups and 96% of applicants being outside the Michigan region.
 It's quite reassuring that Techstars Mobility is on to something here by operating at the intersection of Detroit's biggest strengths: its automotive dominance and its entrepreneurial resurgence.

-Choosing the 2016 class was extremely hard.
-We are looking for startups in the connected, shared, autonomous and electric markets.
+The startups we chose for our 2016 class were primarily focused in these 4 mobility themes: connected, shared, autonomous and electric.

-While trends data is insightful, it's not always useful.
-We choose a class with high quality teams, with a portfolio approach, that we could accelerate in 90 days.
 Check out the [full list of the 2016 Techstars Mobility companies here](http://tedserbinski.com/mobility/introducing-the-techstars-mobility-class-of-2016/).

 And if you'd like to attend our demo day on Sep 8, in downtown Detroit, and meet these companies, [send me a note](http://tedserbinski.com/contact/).
 We're expecting over 1000 individuals from 50 different automotive and transportation companies and investment funds like we did for our [2015 demo day](https://www.youtube.com/watch?v=el78Qj9dVBM).
 See you there!